Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 row filter expression text field, one can filter out some lines of the table.
 Refer to the features section to learn more.

-The Done button will finish the uploading procedures.
+Selecting the Done button will complete the uploading procedure.

 By selecting Earth Engine Table, SEPAL will request a file from your computer in